juhofriman/spark-swagger-defs/README.md

 });
 ```

+Serving swagger json is fairly straight forward.
+Using `serveSwagger("/swagger.json");` call from SwaggeredSpark, it is
+simply server from http://localhost:4567/swagger.json.
+We do not want to define default because it would most likely go
+wrong.
+Actually one could put swagger docs to Amazon s3 on boot or something similar.

 ## Roadmap

 1. Precise, simple and readable swagger documentation builder.
 On top of clean swagger documentation the code is also documentation and should be as readble as possible.